hemusuku86/PyProtector/README.md

 💻 Professional Obfuscation Method<br>
 # Disclaimer
 Only Works in Python >= 3.10<br>
-Doesn't works on PyPy, CPython is stable way
+Doesn't work on PyPy, CPython is stable way